-From “skin white as snow” to “liver-spotted hands,” your skin defines how the world sees you.
+From “skin as white as snow” to “liver-spotted hands,” your skin defines how the world sees you.
 It sets that first impression.
-Skin is also our first line of defence against nature, which means scars, age spots and wrinkles really are reminders of battles fought and won.
+Skin is also our first line of defence against nature, which means scars, age spots and wrinkles are really reminders of battles fought and won.

-We are exposed to harmful UV rays every time we go outside, as the natural protection offered to us by the ozone layer is slowly wearing off.
-Activities like tanning and sunbathing will increases this exposure even further.
+Every time we go outside, we are exposed to harmful UV rays, because the natural protection offered to us by the ozone layer is slowly wearing off.
+Activities like tanning and sunbathing will increase this exposure even further.

-The MMP1 gene is one of the many genetic variants that influences photo-aging.
-Matrix metalloproteinase-1, the enzyme encoded by MMP1 gene, is switched on in the presence of UV light, and plays a role in collagen breakdown.
+MMP1 is one of the many genes involved in photo-aging.
+This gene encodes the matrix metalloproteinase-1 enzyme, which is switched on in the presence of UV light, and plays a role in collagen breakdown.

 Some of us carry a MMP1 variant that makes extra enzyme, increasing collagen break down.
 Since collagen provides support to the skin, a person with this version of MMP1 is at higher risk of developing wrinkles.